printix/Power-BI/Readme.md

  ![PowerBI_PublishOnline.PNG](./Images/Documentation/PowerBI_PublishOnline_destination.PNG)

-When the report is published , you can click on **Open 'printix.pbix' in Power BI** to open the report in Power BI Online.
+When the report is published , you can click on **Open 'printix.PBIX' in Power BI** to open the report in Power BI Online.

  ![PowerBI_PublishOnline.PNG](./Images/Documentation/PowerBI_PublishOnline_success.PNG)